Mister X (Marvel Comics)

-Mister X is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Mister X is a supervillain appearing in American comic books published by Marvel Comics.
 The character was introduced in Wolverine vol. 2 #159 (Feb.
 2001).
 His henchmen include T & A (nicknamed "Betty and Veronica" by Wolverine), and Blok.

 Fictional character biography

 Mister X is an extremely wealthy businessman who has demonstrated a psychological addiction to killing that, by his own account, started in his adolescence.
 His latent telepathic power was awakened by seeing a woman who had been hit by a car, which fascinated him; he felt her die.
 He soon became obsessed with death.

 As a youth, X committed several murders to recreate the high of telepathically connecting with another person at the moment of their death.
 He murdered his pet dog by locking it in an oven, followed soon after by his entire family, including his mother and father.
 Over the years X would commit hundreds of murders and had his identity erased.
 Using his family's considerable fortune, X traveled throughout the world and studied under some of the finest martial artists in the world.
 After X learned all he could from each of his teachers, he would kill them.
 The thrill of killing an opponent in hand-to-hand combat provided him with a rush that he had never dreamed of.
 X kept a public image of a handsome, single, wealthy socialite, while he secretly coveted the honor of being the greatest hand to hand combat fighter on earth, which, of course, meant killing all of the other greatest fighters.